v-tach/Thesis/Thesis Outline/Outline.md

 1. Clinicaltrials.gov

 ### Search Strategy _(# 8)_

+The search strategiews for each database will be developed in concert with a librarian and then peer-reviewed by another librarian.

 ### Study Selection Process _(# 9)_

 Study selection will be taken in two steps: first, there will be a review of titles and abstracts of the sudies found by electronic search by two different reviewers using a prespecified data form.
 The discrepancies between the two reviewers in choosing studies for further analysis at this stage will be resolved by consensus between the two reviewers.
-Second, the studies identified in the first stage will be retrieved as full text, and these will in turn be reviewed by two authors using a prespecified data form to analyse the studies for quality of methods.
+Second, the studies identified in the first stage will be retrieved as full text, and these will in turn be reviewed by two reviewers using a prespecified data form to analyse the studies for quality of methods.
 Again, the discrepancies will be resolved by consensus.

 ### Data Collection Process _(# 10)_

+Data will be collected by two reviewers using a prespecified data form.
+Disagreements about the data will be resolved by consensus.

 ### Data Items _(# 11)_
+1. Study eligibility
+    1. inclusion criteria

+1. Study design
+    1. randomisation
+    1. allocation concealment

+1. Study participants
+    1. age
+    1. gender
+    1. presenting complaint
+    1. final diagnosis

+1. Treatment
+    1. drug and comparison (placebo or other active drug)
+    1. dose, fixed or weight based
+    1. treatment regime, single or multiple dose, patient guided analgesia
+    1. co-adminstration of other drugs (antiemetics, NSAIDS)

+1. Pain (numeric score, VAS, other scoring system, patient satisfaction with treatment)
+    1. baseline pain
+    1. pain at other times (fixed interval, at discharge or admission)

+1. Adverse events
+    1. nausea and vomiting
+    1. respiratory depression (minor: decreased respiratory rate or needing supplemental oxygen, major: needing naloxone or an airway intervention)
+    1. rescue analgesia
+    1. persistent pain
+    1. diagnostic interference (has been assessed in other studies and will not be a major outcome in these reviews)

+1. Follow up duration
+    1. while in emergency
+    1. after discharge or admission

+1. Withdrawals, lost to follow up

+1. Study risk of bias

 ### Risk of Bias Tool (Within Studies) _(# 12)_

+Randomized controlled trials will be assessed using the Cochrane Risk of Bias Tool.
+Cohort studies will be assessed using the SIGN tool for cohort studies.
 ### Summary Measures to Include _(# 13)_

+The main summary  measure will be the mean difference in pain score.
+Secondary measures will be rates of adverse events.

 ### Synthesis Methods _(# 14)_
 ### Risk of Bias Across Studies _(# 15)_
 ### Additional Analyses _(# 16)_

-## PRISMA

-These reviews will use the PRISMA ( Preferred Reporting Items for Systematic Reviews and Meta-Analyses) [#PRISMA] statement and checklist as a guide .
-It will be registered in the PROSPERO [#PROSPERO] database of systematic reviews.

-## Literature Search
-1. Sources
-2. Search strategy
-3. Documentation of results

-### Sources
-1. Medline
-1. Embase
-1. CENTRAL
-1. CINAHL
-1. Clinicaltrials.gov

-### Search Strategies
-The search strategiews for each database will be developed in concert with a librarian and then peer-reviewed by another

-### Documentation of results
-1. Search results saved in an open access format (text or .bib)

-## Systematic Review Strategy
-1. Eligibility criteria
-1. Study selection
-1. Critical analysis of selected studies
-1. Narrative review

-### Study selection

-Study selection will be taken in two steps: first, there will be a review of titles and abstracts of the sudies found by electronic search by two different reviewers using a prespecified data form.
-The discrepancies between the two reviewers in choosing studies for further analysis at this stage will be resolved by consensus between the two reviewers.
-Second, the studies identified in the first stage will be retrieved as full text, and these will in turn be reviewed by two authors using a prespecified data form to analyse the studies for quality of methods.
-Again, the discrepancies will be resolved by consensus.

-#### Critical analysis
-1. Critical analysis tools
-	1. Cochrane Risk of Bias tool
-	1. Grading of Recommendations Assessment, Development, and Evaluation (GRADE) system for systematic reviews.
-	1. Interrater reliability

-### Narrative review

-## Meta analysis strategy
-1. Publication bias
-1. Assessment of heterogeneity
-1. Metaanalysis

-### Assessment of heterogeneity
-1. Numerical tool

-### Metaanalysis ###

-## Optimal dosing strategy for morphine
-1. Rationale

-## Comparison of other opioids to morphine
-1. Rationale

-## Conclusion ##
+Subgroups that will be analysed include:

+1. prehospital and emergency department studies
+1. adult and pediatric patients
+1. studies in different risk of bias categories

+## Prisma Results

+### Study Flow Diagram _(# 17)_

+The results of the literature search and study selection will be presented in a flow diagram.

+### Study Characteristics (Table) _(# 18)_
+### Study Risk of Bias (Table) _(# 19)_
+### Study Results (Table) _(# 20)_
+### Across Study Risk of Bias _(# 23)_

+There will be a summary of publication bias and risk of biased reporting.

+### Additional Analyses _(# 24)_

+There will be tables summarizing study characteristics, risk of bias, and results, and additional analyses.

+## PRISMA Discussion
+### Summary of Evidence _(# 24)_

+The summary of evidence will be done using the Grading of Recommendations Assessment, Development and Evaluation (GRADE)[#GRADE] guidelines.

+### Limitations _(# 25)_

+The limitations of the review will be discussed.

+### Conclusions _(# 26)_

+Recommendations will be made as recommended in the GRADE guidelines. [#Andrews:2013cm]

+### Funding _(# 27)_

 [#Poonai:2014hv]: Poonai N, Paskar D, Konrad S-L, Rieder M, Joubert G, Lim R, et al. Opioid Analgesia for Acute Abdominal Pain in Children: A Systematic Review and Meta-analysis.
 Academic emergency medicine : official journal of the Society for Academic Emergency Medicine.
 2014 Nov;21(11):1183–92.